a-slice-of-py/data-scientist-hub/docs/blog/posts/aws-logs-in-streamlit.md

 ---
 date: 2021-10-15
+authors:
+  - silvio
 categories:
   - Recipes
+tags:
+  - AWS
+  - Streamlit
+  - Logging
 ---

-# AWS CloudWatch logs in Streamlit
+# How to display AWS CloudWatch logs in Streamlit

 Let's dive in the following scenario: